xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+Next Friday will not be your lucky day.
+As a matter of fact, you don't have a lucky day this year.